-- 1. a listing of all of the known people (aside from senior personnel, participants, and students) who will receive compensation from the project and their affiliation; - Letters of Collaboration that document what is being committed that is of significance to the project.
-Letters that merely endorse the project or offer nonspecific support for project activities should not be included and the proposal may be returned without review if letters of support are included: - 3. a Biographical Sketch of the external evaluator (if that person is named in the project description); and - 4.
-Center submissions only: a letter from the president or chief academic officer of the host institution documenting the institution's commitment to the center.
-For existing centers seeking a renewal or transitioning to a Resource Center, up to five pages of Results from Prior NSF Support.
+- 1. Letters of Collaboration that document what is being committed that is of significance to the project.
+Letters that merely endorse the project or offer nonspecific support for project activities should not be included and the proposal may be returned without review if such letters of support are included; - 2. a Biographical Sketch of the external evaluator (if that person is named in the project description); - 3.
+For Center submissions only: a letter from the president or chief academic officer of the host institution documenting the institution's commitment to the Center; and - 4.
+For existing Centers seeking a renewal or transitioning to a Resource Center, up to five pages of Results from Prior NSF Support.

-The addition of other documents in this section will result in the proposal being returned without review.
+The addition of other documents in this section, except those specified above or required by the PAPPG, will result in the proposal being returned without review.

-Additional Guidance for Planning or Center Proposals: On the Cover Sheet of the proposal, the project title should begin with the words "Planning Proposal for...."
-Planning proposals are reserved for planning for a center.
+Additional Guidance for Planning Center Proposals: On the Cover Sheet of the proposal, the project title should begin with the words "Planning Proposal for...."
+Planning proposals are reserved for planning for a Center.
 The proposal should clearly describe the activities that will take place during the planning period.
-It should also provide details about the workforce demands that will be addressed, the organizations and departments that will be (or will likely be) partners in the project, the core faculty members or administrators who will manage the project, and the criteria that will be used to judge the proposer's readiness to form an ATE center at the end of the planning period.
+It should also provide details about the workforce demands that will be addressed, the organizations and departments that will be (or will likely be) partners in the project, the core faculty members or administrators who will manage the project, and the criteria that will be used to judge the proposer's readiness to form an ATE Center at the end of the planning period.
 The proposal should also outline plans for identifying and enlisting faculty from two-and four-year IHEs and representatives from business, industry and public sector agencies to provide leadership for the various activities of the project or center.
 Planning proposals need not present plans for evaluation and dissemination.